reedhedges/AMRISim/README.md

 to maximum speed configured.

-Relative heading commands (eg Pioneer `DHEAD`) are converted to absolute heading commands when recieved based on the robot's current heading at the time the command is received.
+Relative heading commands (eg Pioneer `DHEAD`) are converted to absolute heading commands when received based on the robot's current heading at the time the command is received.

 If a rotational velocity command (Pioneer `RVEL` or in ROS `cmd_vel`) is active instead, then this value